 Wofsy very clearly believes in his work and finds pride and delight in his field.
 “The reason I’m not retired is that this is obviously way too important — and way too much fun,” Wofsy said.

-MethaneSAT, which is set to launch next year, is a methane-sensing satellite that is more precise than its predecessors.
+MethaneSAT, which is set to launch early in 2024, is a methane-sensing satellite that is more precise than its predecessors.
 It will enable scientists to track methane emissions and their sources, providing vital data for methane reduction efforts.

 Wofsy and Steven Hamburg, EDF chief scientist, said that the project arose both out of frustration with the government’s inaction as well as from the realization that it could have substantial and important short-term effects on climate change.

 Methane bears responsibility for just about 30% of global warming, but what makes it particularly important is its lifetime, which is a short few decades compared to CO2’s centuries-long presence in the atmosphere.
 Methane is also more than 25% more effective than CO2 at trapping heat, according to the EPA.
 This means that the effect of methane over 100 years will be lower than CO2’s, but higher over 20 years, according to Hamburg, so getting rid of more methane is vital to slowing global warming in the short term while longer-term solutions are realized.

 Wofsy recognized the importance of methane decades ago, and he’s getting a chance to tackle it head-on with MethaneSAT, which he first became involved with in 2015.
 The project aims to reduce global methane pollution from gas and oil facilities by 45% by 2025 and by 70% by 2030.